rascol/Raspberry-Pi-PPS-Client/README.md

 ---
 ## The Raspian OS

-Versions of Linux kernel 4.1 and 4.4 are supported.
+Versions of Linux kernel 4.1 and later are supported.
 The Raspian OS is required only because the RPi file locations required by the installer (and test files) are hard coded into the installer.
 If there is enough interest in using alternative OS's, these install locations could be determined by the pps-client config file.
+However, we will not support versions of the Linux kernel earlier than v4.1 simply because real time performance can be substantially worse on earlier versions.

 ## The NTP daemon